DongDongSunny/tron-docker-main/tools/trond/docs/trond_docker_test.md

 ### Synopsis

-Test java-tron docker image locally.<br>
-If no flags are provided, "tronprotocol/java-tron:latest" image will be tested.<br>
+Test java-tron docker image locally.
+If no flags are provided, "tronprotocol/java-tron:latest" image will be tested.

-The test includes the following tasks:<br>
+The test includes the following tasks:

-	1. Perform port checks<br>
+	1. Perform port checks
 	2. Verify whether block synchronization is functioning normally